 Tsim Sha Tsui Promenade is also the best spot to enjoy the spectacular light display “A Symphony of Lights” over Victoria Harbor.
 Held nightly at 8 pm, “A Symphony of Lights” is described by the Guinness Book of Records as world’s largest permanent light and sound show.
 The extravaganza showcases several of the city’s most famous buildings, like Central Plaza, Hong Kong Convention and Exhibition Centre and Bank of China Tower.

 How To Get To Tsim Sha Tsui Promenade

 Tsim Sha Tsui Promenade is easily accessible via MTR’s Red Line at Tsim Sha Tsui Station. or even closer, via the Purple Line at East Tsim Sha Tsui Station.

 One attraction that always appears on a list of recommendations to see in Hong Kong is Victoria Peak.
 Located on Hong Kong Island, Victoria Peak rises to a height of 1818 feet or 552 meters, making it the tallest “hill” in the city.
 Sweeping views of Hong Kong’s many skyscrapers can be observed at Sky Terrace 428 the city’s highest observation platform, located inside the Peak Tower entertainment and dining complex.
-Tickets to the platform may be purchased for less than $7 for adults and less than $4 for seniors or children aged 3-11.
+Tickets to the platform may be purchased for less than $7 for adults and less than $4 for older adults or children aged 3-11.

 Like Madame Tussauds Hong Kong, Victoria Peak can currently be reached the special bus route X15 from the Admiralty bus terminal near the Admiralty MTR Station.
 As noted previously, service on the popular Peak Tram has been temporarily suspended and is expected to resume in late July.